tlsfuzzer/python-ecdsa/README.md

-The following table shows how long this library takes to generate keypairs (`keygen`), to sign data (`sign`), to verify those signatures (`verify`), to derive a shared secret (`ecdh`), and to verify the signatures with no key specific precomputation (`no PC verify`).
+The following table shows how long this library takes to generate keypairs (`keygen`), to sign data (`sign`), to verify those signatures (`verify`), to derive a shared secret (`ecdh`), and to verify the signatures with no key-specific precomputation (`no PC verify`).
 All those values are in seconds.
 For convenience, the inverses of those values are also provided: how many keys per second can be generated (`keygen/s`), how many signatures